-Now it’s time to click through to the markets section of your chosen exchange and search for your desired currency pairing, like BTC/QTUM.
-Look for links to buy and you should be given the option to either enter the amount of USD, BTC or ETH you want to spend or the number of QTUM you want to buy.
+Now it’s time to click through to the markets section of your chosen exchange and search for your desired currency pairing.
+Click on the “Buy/Sell” link at the top of the page and then search for “QTUM”.
+Click on “Buy QTUM” and you’ll be given the option to either enter the amount of cryptocurrency you want to spend or the number of QTUM you want to buy.

 How to sell QTUM

 If you want to sell your QTUM holdings, you’ll need to complete a similar process to that outlined in step 3, but with the key difference that you’ll need to look for the “Sell QTUM” link.
 It’s also important to remember that it often won’t be possible to directly exchange QTUM for the currency you want.